lancearlaus/akka-streams-http-intro/README.md

 Welcome to the sample code for my [Intro to Akka Streams & HTTP](http://slides.com/lancearlaus/akka-streams-http-intro) talk.

 This full version of the accompanying code demonstrates additional concepts and structure.
+Two simple services are used to demonstrate the basics of developing a streaming application and exposing it as an HTTP service.
 Comments and feedback welcome.

 ## Getting Started